vaibhav-sarkale/vaibhav-sarkale.github.io/toastmasters.md

 Every major city in India now has a active network of multiple Toastmasters clubs.

-I have been an active Toastmaster over 6 years now.

 ## My Toastmasters Philosophy
 I am deeply passionate about communication & public speaking since childhood.
-I have come to realize it as a powerful life skill in professional and personal life.
+Over the years, I have come to realize it as a powerful life skill in professional and personal life.

+Thats why, I continue to invest efforts in this space via Toastmasters.
+I have been an active Toastmaster over 6 years now.

 Storytelling and an impactful voice are few of my strength areas.